nus-cs2113-AY1920S2/tp/docs/team/melovecarbs.md

 * **Contributions to team-based tasks :**
 	* Jointly released V1.0, V2.0 and V2.1 together with team mates, taking into account the must have features for each version.
 	* Set up team organization and set up issues that needs to be solved for every milestone.
-	* Set up shadowJar and related dependencies in gradle for the team.
+	* Set up shadowJar, checkStyles and related dependencies in gradle for the team.
 	* Documented settings section: ```1.
 Setting Up``` of Developer Guide.
 	* Documented Appendix A of Developer's guide: ```Appendix A: Product Scope```
 	* Documented Appendix B of Developer's guide: ```Appendix B: User Stories```